-DCOY completed a transformative merger with Decoy Therapeutics, executing a 1-for-12 reverse stock split and dramatically increasing its financial position while transitioning from merger-pending to operational status.
+DCOY completed a merger with Decoy Therapeutics Inc. and executed a 1-for-12 reverse stock split while securing continued Nasdaq listing approval.

 Inventory drawn down 56.7% — strong sell-through or deliberate destocking; watch for supply constraints.